Patater/manual-git/manuscript/backgrounds.md

 to.
 To follow along with this manual, copy the `chapter_0-starting_system` folder to a nice place you wish to work from (I'd copy the folder to my `~/projects` directory and name the copy `manual`) and open `source/main.cpp` with your favorite text editor.
-(My favorite text editor is gvim.)
+(My favorite text editor is vim.)
 Let's get going!

 ### Initializing the Hardware